Cindy Garner: Later years

 After Universal-International terminated Garner's contract and she and her husband separated, she had a nervous breakdown.
 She and her daughter moved to separate sites in North Carolina.
 Garner went to her mother's home, and the daughter lived with a relative.
 Garner never recovered from her mental health problems despite stays in hospitals and treatments that included electroshock therapy and a lobotomy.

 Personal life

 In the mid-1940s, Garner's marriage to her serviceman husband ended.
 She then married Elmo Marshall, and they had a daughter, Cathy Jo.
-Their marriage ended, and Garner remarried a third time, becoming Cindy Gray, although the two divorced after 1992.